Alfonso X of Castile: Early life

-Born in Toledo, Kingdom of Castile, Alfonso was the eldest son of Ferdinand III and Elizabeth (Beatrice) of Swabia.
+Alfonso was born on 23 November 1221 in Toledo, Kingdom of Castile.
+He was the eldest son of Ferdinand III and Elizabeth (Beatrice) of Swabia.
 His mother was the paternal cousin of Holy Roman Emperor Frederick II, to whom Alfonso is often compared.
 His maternal grandparents were Philip of Swabia and Irene Angelina.
 Little is known about his upbringing, but he was most likely raised in Toledo.
 For the first nine years of his life Alfonso was only heir to Castile until his paternal grandfather king Alfonso IX of León died and his father united the kingdoms of Castile and León.
-He began his career as a soldier, under the command of his father, when he was only sixteen years old.
+He began his career as a soldier, under the command of his father, when he was sixteen years old.

 After the accession of King Theobald I of Navarre, Ferdinand tried to arrange a marriage for Alfonso with Theobald's daughter, Blanche, but the move was unsuccessful.
 At the same time, he had a romantic relationship with Mayor Guillén de Guzmán, who bore him a daughter, Beatrice.
 In 1240, he married Mayor Guillén de Guzmán, but the marriage was later annulled and their issue declared illegitimate.
-In the same period (1240–1250) he conquered several Muslim strongholds in Al-Andalus alongside his father, such as Murcia, Alicante and Cadiz.
+During the 1240s, alongside his father, he conquered several Muslim strongholds in Al-Andalus, including Murcia, Alicante and Cádiz.

-In 1249, Alfonso married Violant, the daughter of King James I of Aragon and Yolande of Hungary, although betrothed already in 1246.
+In 1249, Alfonso married Violant, the daughter of King James I of Aragon and Violant of Hungary, although betrothed already in 1246.

 Reign

 Alfonso succeeded his father as King of Castile and León in 1252.
 The following year he invaded Portugal, capturing the region of the Algarve.
-King Afonso III of Portugal had to surrender, but he gained an agreement by which, after he consented to marry Alfonso X's daughter Beatrice of Castile, the land would be returned to their heirs.
-In 1261 he captured Jerez.
+King Afonso III of Portugal had to surrender.
+Despite this Afonso III reached an agreement with Alfonso X that in consenting to marry Alfonso X's daughter, Beatrice of Castile, the captured land would be returned to their heirs.
+In 1261 Alfonso X captured Jerez.
 In 1263 he returned Algarve to the King of Portugal and signed the Treaty of Badajoz (1267).

 In 1254 Alfonso X signed a treaty of alliance with King Henry III of England, supporting him in the war against King Louis IX of France.
-In the same year Alfonso's half-sister, Eleanor, married Henry's son Edward: with this act Alfonso renounced forever all claim to the Duchy of Gascony, to which Castile had been a pretender since the marriage of Alfonso VIII of Castile with Eleanor of England.
+In the same year Alfonso's half-sister, Eleanor, married Henry's son Edward: with this act Alfonso renounced forever all claim to the Duchy of Gascony, to which Castile had been a pretender since the marriage of Alfonso VIII of Castile to Eleanor of England.